Dogs in the Chernobyl exclusion zone: Relief efforts

 Since 2017, the Clean Futures Fund has implemented annual clinics in the Chernobyl Exclusion Zone to vaccinate, spay, and neuter the dogs of Chernobyl.
 This effort is made to reduce the risk of rabies passing to workers and tourists, to decrease the population size of the dogs, and to minimize the suffering that the dogs experience.
 The dogs in the zone are able to recognize the uniforms of CFF personnel and often avoid capture.
 For this reason, the CFF changes the color of their uniforms every year in order to vaccinate, spay, and neuter the dogs.

+In 2018, the CFF facilitated 34 adoptions of dogs from the CEZ to Canada and the USA but have since paused these efforts due to concerns of spreading radiation.
+It is unknown if or when adoptions will resume.

 In October 2022, Clean Futures Fund visited and sterilized 130 of the newly estimated 700 dogs.
 During a return visit in June, it was discovered that no puppies had been produced in the several months since the visit in October.